tofarr/injecty/README.md

 ## Example

-Suppose you have a task to process lists containing hashes representing 2D shapes and calculate the area of each:
+Take the task of processing lists containing hashes representing 2D shapes and calculate the area of each:

 ```
 [